awcodify/sysctl-theme/_posts/2025-05-13-configurable-hero-section.md

 ---
 layout: post
-title: "Customizing Your Homepage Hero Section in Sysctl Theme"
+title: "Customizing Your Homepage Hero Section in Arsxy Theme"
 categories: [features, customization]
 featured: true
 image: theme-demo-2.jpeg
-description: "Learn how to customize or completely disable the homepage hero section in Sysctl Theme using simple configuration options."
+description: "Learn how to customize or completely disable the homepage hero section in Arsxy Theme using simple configuration options."
 author: awcodify
 ---

 The homepage hero section is often the first thing visitors see when they land on your website.
 It's a crucial element for making a strong first impression and communicating your site's purpose.
-With the latest update to Sysctl Theme, you now have complete control over the hero section through simple configuration options.
+With the latest update to Arsxy Theme, you now have complete control over the hero section through simple configuration options.

 ## Hero Section Configuration Options